g-leech/argmin-gravitas/_posts/2023-05-29-taylor-swift.markdown

 ### Polymorphousness

 > David Bowie turned marketing into the essence of his art.
 All great phenomena of popular music, from Elvis Presley to the Beatles, had been, first and foremost, marketing phenomena...
-With Bowie... art and marketing become one.
-There [are] intellectuals who proclaimed this theory in rebellious terms.
+With Bowie... art and marketing become one...
 Bowie was... the heir, no matter how perverted, of Andy Warhol's pop art...
-He [was to make underground transgressive art] precisely what they had been designed to fight: a commodity.
+He [made underground transgressive art into] precisely what [it] had been designed to fight: a commodity.

 <center>
     – <a class="noline" href="{{scar}}">Piero Scaruffi</a>